Rahul-Haridas/deepdrive/README.md

 3) Then go to Saliency.ipynb python notebook for visual saliency detection.

 4) Whole the work is implemented in Google Collab.

+5) Extract Pictures.zip to get some input images to the saliency model.